Responding to mistakes often occurs on autopilot.

 Every try to be perfect?
 It takes so much energy.
 Thinking.
 Calculating.
-And it takes all the fun from life and instead throws into your heart a lot of fear and stress and it promotes lies about life and yourself.
+And it takes all the fun from life and instead throws into your heart full of fear and stress.
+It also promotes lies about life and yourself.

 I bet you can’t either.
 Unless you are sleeping all day, in a comma, or in the cold room of the mortuary.
-(If you are in the last category, your days of mistakes are over and you can stop reading now.)
+(If you are in the last category, your days of making mistakes are over.
+You can stop reading now.)

-As for how I handle mistakes, I have done all the above at different times and for different circumstances.
+As for how I handle mistakes, I have done all the above 7 different responses at different times and for different circumstances.
 But now I am on a quest to yell, okay, maybe not always yell, “Yeah for mistakes.”